 Joe arrived in Tampa on January 1, 2011, as Tampa International Airport’s new Chief Executive Officer.
 A true visionary of the industry with more than 40 years of commercial aviation experience, he has led tremendous growth and service expansions at TPA.
 Prior to accepting the CEO position in Tampa, he worked at the Dallas/Fort Worth Airport for 14 years as its Executive Vice President for Marketing and Terminal Management.
-Before his work at DFW, Joe held leadership positions at Continental Airlines.
+Prior to his work at DFW, Joe held leadership positions at Continental Airlines.

 Joe received a bachelor’s in finance and accounting from Pace University in New York and completed graduate work in marketing at the University of Connecticut.
 He and his wife, Janet, live in South Tampa and have three grown children.

 HCAA Executive Team

 The Executive Team leads a staff of 625 full-time employees of the Hillsborough County Aviation Authority who are responsible for the daily operation, administration and maintenance of Tampa International Airport and its three general aviation airports.

 HCAA Board of Directors